 Natural Communities

 This Core Habitat contains the best pond-margin peatlands in Eastern Massachusetts.
 It includes the largest Atlantic White Cedar Bog in the state and a large Level Bog community in near-pristine condition.
 Atlantic White Cedar Bogs are characterized by a nearly continuous Heath shrub layer and an open canopy dominated by Atlantic White Cedar.
-This community type occurs in kettlehole depressions overlain with waterlogged peat soils and Sphagnum moss.
+This community type occurs in kettle hole depressions overlain with waterlogged peat soils and Sphagnum moss.
 Meanwhile, Level Bogs are dwarf shrub peatlands, generally with pronounced hummock and hollow formations.
 These wetland peatlands are our most acidic and nutrient-poor, because they receive little overland water input, and are not connected to the water table.

 Invertebrates

-The Atlantic White Cedar swamp and Sphagnum bog at the northwest end of Ponkopoag Pond supports an exemplary community of rare insect species, some of which have been observed at this site for over 80 years.
+The Atlantic White Cedar swamp and Sphagnum bog at the northwest end of Ponkapoag Pond supports an exemplary community of rare insect species, some of which have been observed at this site for over 80 years.
 This community includes predatory damselflies and dragonflies such as the Attenuated Bluet and the New England Bluet, as well as moths and butterflies that feed on bog vegetation, such as the Pitcher Plant Borer moth, the Coastal Swamp Metarranthis moth, and Hessel's Hairstreak butterfly.
 Caterpillars of these species feed on Pitcher Plant, Cranberry and other Ericads, and Atlantic White Cedar, respectively.
 Despite development of much of the habitat surrounding this Core Habitat, its proximity to similar habitats in the vicinity, including Cranberry Pond in Braintree and Stony Brook State Reservation in Boston, may allow for dispersal of some of the rare insect inhabitants between these locations.

 Vertebrates